 The AMA Land Speed Grand Championship, also known as the Bonneville Motorcycle Speed Trials, is the premier motorcycle land-speed racing event in the world.
 This AMA-sanctioned event, which also includes Fédération Internationale de Motocylisme recognition, offers competitors the opportunity to clinch AMA national and FIM world records aboard machines from 50cc mini-bikes to 3,000cc.

-The 2018 Land Speed Grand Championship is scheduled to take place Aug.
-25-30 at Bonneville Speedway.
+The 2022 Land Speed Grand Championship is canceled due to flooding.

-For more on the AMA Land Speed Grand Championship, see the promoters website at www.bonnevillespeedtrials.com.
+For more on the AMA Land Speed Grand Championship, see the promoter’s website at www.bonnevillemst.com.